The Office of the Registrar

 DISCLOSURE OF A STUDENT

 Students are accorded the right to inspect, in the presence of a staff member, official College records, files, and data primarily and directly related to themselves.
 This right includes an explanation of any information contained in these records.
 Students are entitled to exercise this right within a reasonable time after they personally appear in the appropriate College office to initiate such a request in writing.
-If students cannot appear personally, they must submit a notarized request to the appropriate office, authorizing a designated individual to receive a copy of the record.
+Students with a financial responsibility to the College will not be permitted to obtain a copy of their record until the financial obligation is cleared.

 Where any such records, files, or data contain information about a third person, the student may inspect and review only the records that relate to him or her.